ashleyhuang0201/COMP1531Project/seprinciples.md

 code readability and clarity with constant names that reflect the code's purpose, rather than just a number.

+Since the only react implemented on the frontend was 'like' there were some instances where we were using this by always accessing and comparing to the one element on the reacts array.
+This has been changed to allow more reacts to be added by looping over the reacts array and stopping when the ID matches the react we are looking for

 Abstraction of our classes have been improved by removing references to a classes variables outside of that class, instead we have used "get" style